Secondary Update – Term 4 Week 4

 Congratulations to the following students for selection in the Western Australian teams in their respective sports:

-State Representation is an honour and an important stepping stone in an athlete’s journey.
+State and National Representation is an honour and an important stepping stone in an athlete’s journey.
 We commend these students for their dedication and commitment to their sport.

 If your child has achieved state or national recognition in their sport or extra-curricular activity, we would love to hear about it so we can celebrate their success.
 Please let us know the details by filling out this form. https://forms.office.com/r/qaCxCYLNX6